pintomollo/cast/README.txt

  - As an example, let's start by pressing "Load Recording" !

- - And choose the sample recording located in "cell-tracking/sample_signal.ome.tif".
+ - And choose the sample recording located in "cast/sample_signal.ome.tif".

- - Note that if the the data you are trying to load is not successfully converted by the Cell Tracking Plateform, you should convert it manually to a TIFF stack.
+ - Note that if the the data you are trying to load is not successfully converted by CAST, you should convert it manually to a TIFF stack.
 To do so, a simple approach is to use the LOCI library for ImageJ: http://www.openmicroscopy.org/site/support/bio-formats5/users/imagej/

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%